bitsongofficial/go-bitsong/docs/deploy-testnet.md

 # Initialize the genesis.json file that will help you to bootstrap the network
 bitsongd init --chain-id=testing testing

+# Optionally set the `bitsongcli` config
+bitsongcli config chain-id bitsong-testnet-1 bitsongcli config output json bitsongcli config indent true bitsongcli config trust-node true

 # Create a key to hold your validator account
 bitsongcli keys add validator

+# Change default bond token genesis.json
+sed -i 's/stake/ubtsg/g' ~/.bitsongd/config/genesis.json

 # Add that key into the genesis.app_state.accounts array in the genesis file
 # NOTE: this command lets you set the number of coins.
 Make sure this account has some coins
 # with the genesis.app_state.staking.params.bond_denom denom, the default is staking
-bitsongd add-genesis-account $(bitsongcli keys show validator -a) 1000000000stake,1000000000validatortoken
+bitsongd add-genesis-account $(bitsongcli keys show validator -a) 1000000000000ubtsg

 # Generate the transaction that creates your validator
 bitsongd gentx --name validator